 When it comes to setting up your first release, understand which digital service providers and platforms your current base uses to discover and access your music.

-For musician and activist Kiran Gandhi, professionally known as Madame Gandhi, if you’re a new artist, it’s important to make yourself easily discoverable across different platforms.
+For musician and activist Kiran Gandhi, professionally known as Madame Gandhi, removing barriers to discovery can make all the difference.
+She explains the concept well.